There is little chance of running out of things to do in Antigua, Guatemala.

 We spent ten great days in Antigua.
 At no point did we feel like we lacked for things to do, places to see, streets to explore.
-We reckon you can stay twice as long as we did and still not run out of things to do in, or around, Antigua Guatemala.
+We reckon you can stay twice as long and still not run out of things to do in, or around, Antigua Guatemala.

 Top Things to Do in Antigua, Guatemala

 Hike Up a Volcano Near Antigua

 The volcanic mountains of Acatenago (13,045 ft), Fuego (12,346 ft), and Auga (12,356) ft are all visible from Antigua.
 These majestic mountains are almost close enough to cast their prodigious shadows down upon the city.

 However, these three volcanoes are rarely hiked.
 Instead, Payaca (8,373 ft) (an active volcano is about a hour and a half drive from Antigua) is a very popular and affordable option for day hiking and overnight camping.
 We suggest opting for the early morning tour to reduce your chances of mist and clouds, and have a better view of the surrounding area.

 Payaca erupted about a month before we went so the rocks were still hot and emitting sauna-like steam and heat.
 In certain sections the surface area was dry, cracked, barren of any life, and made us feel like we were exploring another planet altogether.
 It was an incredible day hike, and well worth the time and effort it took.
 We definitely can’t recommend this experience highly enough if you are looking for things to do in Antigua.